rjstevick/zebrafish-conv-mix9-models/README.md

 # Raw data, processed data, and scripts for *Gnotobiotic zebrafish microbiota display inter-individual variability affecting host physiology*

 This repository contains the scripts, processed sequencing artifacts, and the Rmd script files to reproduce the figures in the manuscript.
-The raw sequences generated for this study can be found in the NCBI Sequencing Read Archive under BioProject no. XXXXXXX.
+The raw sequences generated for this study can be found in the NCBI Sequencing Read Archive under BioProject no. PRJNA928247.

 ## To cite this work:

-Edem E.A., Stevick, R.J., Pérez-Pascual, D., Ghigo, J-M. & Valm, A.M.
+Adade\* E.A., Stevick\*, R.J., Pérez-Pascual, D., Ghigo, J-M. & Valm, A.M.
 (2023) Gnotobiotic zebrafish microbiota display inter-individual variability affecting host physiology.

 # Contents